urban-wombat/flattables/README.md

 * Table names must start with an uppercase character.
 * Column names must start with a lowercase character.
 * Table names or column names that so much as look like Go key words are not permitted.
-Table and column names end up as variable names in generated Go code, and the compiler gets very annoyed seeing key words used as variables.
+Table and column names end up as variable names in generated Go code, and the compiler doesn't like key words used as variables.
 * Transfers between Go slices and FlatBuffers requires the field names to be exported (hence uppercase) which is done by code generation.
+So there's a (managed) difference between FlatBuffers style guide and the need to export Go fields.

 6. From within dir `my_flatbuffers` run the FlatTables utility `flattablesc`